howaboutyu/nerf-jax/README.md

 python main.py --config_file=<config file>
 ```

 Replace `<config file>` with the path to the configuration file containing the necessary training parameters.
+For training on TPU set `num_devices` to the corresponding value, i.e. for v3-8 `num_devices=8`